? Finding Robert Johnson in 2004 ?

 On December 7, 2001, after a prolonged 10 year legal battle of ups and

-downs, Claud L. Johnson was named legal heir of his father's estate by The
+was named legal heir of his father's estate by The

-Supreme Court of Mississippi.
-Claud told me that he had always known that
+me that he had always known that

-Claud also told me what the middle initial "L" stood for in both his
+me what the middle initial "L" stood for in both his

-& his father's name, but I promised never to tell anyone while outside of
+but I promised never to tell anyone while outside of

-the Little Zion Graveyard.
-If you ever run into me at the gravesite, I'll
+ever run into me at the gravesite,

 tell you the secret "Mississippi" truth!

-Robert's life was one of mystery and legend, and the mystery continues in
+Robert's life was one of mystery and legend, and the mystery continues

-death.
 In addition to the Little Zion

-gravesite, there are two additional
+Greenwood, there are two

-Mount Zion Church outside of Morgan City boasts another site.
-The Morgan
+Mount Zion MB Church on County Rd 511 outside of Morgan

-City site includes an impressive grave marker that was provided by Sony/Columbia
+City site includes an impressive grave marker (cenotaph)

-records.
-In 1990, Columbia Records had released "The Complete
+Records had released "The Complete

 Works"

-of Robert Johnson.
-Needless to say, the release turned into a big hit for
+Robert Johnson.
+Needless to say, the release

 Robert L. Johnson became known as the King of the Mississippi Delta Country

-Blues even though he died tragically at the tender age of 27 and recorded only
+though he died tragically at the tender age of 27 and recorded only

 29 songs in just two sessions.